 - Garden Planting: Gardeners often use the Victoria Day weekend to plant annual flowers, vegetable gardens, and other delicate plants outside since the risk of frost has generally passed by late May.

-- Amusement Park Openings: Many amusement parks and outdoor attractions, such as Canada’s Wonderland, are open for the summer season on Victoria Day weekend to capture the holiday crowds.
+- Amusement Park Openings: Many amusement parks and outdoor attractions, such as Canada’s Wonderland, open for the summer season on Victoria Day weekend to attract holiday crowds.

 - Sporting Events: Community sporting events like 10K runs, marathons, soccer tournaments, and cricket matches frequently occur on the holiday weekend.

-- Retail Sales: Retailers offer Victoria’s Day sales on seasonal items such as summer clothing, outdoor living products, and gardening supplies to promote the unofficial start of summer.
+- Retail Sales: To promote the unofficial start of summer, retailers offer Victoria’s Day sales on seasonal items such as summer clothing, outdoor living products, and gardening supplies.

-- Family Gatherings: The long weekend provides families an opportunity to reunite outdoors and host barbecues, picnics or other events together on the holiday.
+- Family Gatherings: The long weekend allows families to reunite outdoors and host barbecues, picnics, or other events on the holiday.

 What is the Significance of Victoria Day in Canada?